Advent of Code 2015 - Day 6 - Probably a Fire Hazard

 Part 2

-In the case of part two we are required to again iterate through the provided instructions, but instead of just turning the light on or off we now control their brightness.
-As such, we now wish to store integer values in our two-dimensional array - thanks to the help of Generics and the supplied default value this is made type-safe.
+In part two, we are required to iterate through the provided instructions again, but instead of just turning the light on or off, we now control their brightness.
+As such, we now wish to store integer values in our two-dimensional array.
+Thanks to the help of Generics and the supplied default value, this is made type-safe.

 const part2 = (input: string): number => {